Mango and Squid Buddha Bowl – PBS Remake (video)

 Mango and Squid Buddha Bowl

-This perfect balance of hot, sour and sweet sauce over mango, a bundle of fresh herbs and grilled squid, topped with the crunch of peanuts and fried shallots and served over crispy rice is the best Buddha bowl ever!
+This hot, sour and sweet sauce over mango, a bundle of fresh herbs and grilled squid, topped with the crunch of peanuts and fried shallots and served over crispy rice is the best Buddha bowl ever!

 Ingredients